mattburrell/vite-react-docker/README.md

 # vite-react-docker

-Demo repo showing how to Dockerize a Vite React app and run as a static website using NGINX
+Demo repo showing how to Dockerize a Vite React app and run as a static website using NGINX.

+To read an article about this repo see [here](https://medium.com/@mattburrellnet/running-a-react-vite-app-in-docker-using-nginx-414ff9a302c5).

 ## Dependencies